"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 As with the themes, EasyWP allows you to install a few popular WordPress plugins before installing WordPress.

-This is an option; you can choose to skip the step or install relevant plugins.
+This is an option: skip the step or install relevant plugins.

 For most WordPress blogs, Yoast SEO is the go-to SEO plugin.
 This is one of the plugins you should consider for your blog on-page SEO optimization.

-This is a very helpful and advanced WordPress SEO plugin.
+This is a beneficial and advanced WordPress SEO plugin.
 It is the best alternative or rival to Yoast.

 Step 5 – Review Your Entry